How to Become A Master Gardener

 When making the commitment to become a certified Master Gardener, you join a group of individuals who are passionate about horticulture AND are willing to share their passion with other people.
 Fond du Lac County Master Gardeners help to landscape schools, community parks, and other public areas.
-Further, they assist the UW-Extension office in providing research based horticultural information to the general public.
+Further, they assist the UW-Madison Extension office in providing research-based horticultural information to the general public.
 As a Master Gardener, you have the opportunity to participate in numerous educational programs throughout the year and receive a horticultural newsletter from the Wisconsin Master Gardener Association.

 Master Gardener Level One Training

 At this time, there are no Master Gardener Level One classes scheduled.
-When scheduled, all meetings will be held in the Administration/Extension Building of UW-Fond du Lac, Room AE-205/206.
+When scheduled, all meetings will be held in the Administration/Extension Building of the UW-Oshkosh Fond du Lac campus, Room AE-205/206.

 Participants in Level One learn basics about a variety of gardening themes such as managing trees and shrubs, lawns, landscape plants, fruit crops, and vegetables.
 Members of the Master Gardener Association will teach and mentor students at each meeting.

 The program cost includes a manual and membership into the local association for one year.
 Need-based financial assistance is available upon request.

 Applicants to the program must consent to a criminal background check and sign the volunteer agreement before acceptance into the program.
 Previous gardening experience is not necessary.

 An AA/EEO employer, Division of Extension provides equal opportunities in employment and programming, including Title VI, Title IX, and ADA requirements.
 Requests for reasonable accommodations to ensure equal access to this program should be made as early as possible.

 For more information, contact the Extension office at 920-929-3173 or email@example.com.